p18e3/Do-it-Right-EF_ConcurrencyHandling/README.md

   <img src="https://github.com/p18e3/Do-it-Right-EF_ConcurrencyHandling/blob/master/DeleteConflict.png" />
 </p>

 Both of the presented conflicts have in common, that the Database Management System does not know about the conflict that happened during the execution of the conflicting Update or Delete statement.
 In this context, it is the task of the application or the user to decide whether a conflict happened or not.
-This can be done by evaluating the `Affected Rows` property after the execution of a SQL statement.
+This can be done by using a `RowVersion` for the datasets and evaluating the `Affected Rows` property after the execution of a SQL statement.

 It stands to reason, that concurrency conflicts cannot occur when executing an Insert Command or when querying the data.